jonnonz1/nz-statute-book/acts/public/2005/land-transport-amendment-act-2005.md

     (iii) the issue of installation certificates and inspection certificates for alternative fuel systems.

 ### 73 New section 145A inserted
-The principal Act is amended by inserting, after section 145, the following section:Evidence and proof In any proceedings for an offence against Part 6A,—
+The principal Act is amended by inserting, after section 145, the following section:Evidence and proof1989 No 74 s 63 In any proceedings for an offence against Part 6A,—
     (a) if it is proved that passengers or goods were carried in or on any motor vehicle, the passengers or goods are deemed to have been carried in such a manner as to bring the motor vehicle under the requirements of this Act unless the defendant satisfies the court to the contrary:
     (b) evidence of the contents of the register maintained under section 199A may be given by a certificate signed by the Director or any officer of the Authority authorised for that purpose by the Director; and every such certificate is sufficient evidence of the matters stated in it, until the contrary is proved: